Xianfeng Emperor: Rebellions and wars

-In 1853, the Taiping rebels captured Nanjing and for a while it seemed that Beijing would fall next; but the Taiping northern expedition was defeated and the situation stabilized.
-The Xianfeng Emperor dispatched several prominent mandarins, such as Zeng Guofan and the Mongol general Sengge Rinchen, to crush the rebellions, but they only obtained limited success.
+In 1853, the Taiping rebels captured Nanjing and for a while it seemed that Beijing would fall next.
+They renamed Nanjing to Tianjing and declared it their capital.
+In response, the Xianfeng Emperor appointed Qing official Qishan to replace Ye Mingchen as Imperial Commissioner, and moved general Sengge Rinchen to the north to protect Beijing.
+Qishan sieged Nanjing and cut off supply lines to starve the city, but the ensuing Taiping Northern expedition broke through Qishan's defences and began heading for Beijing.
+Fortunately, it was defeated by Sengge Rinchen and the situation stabilized.
+The Xianfeng Emperor dispatched several prominent mandarins, such as Zeng Guofan and Sengge Rinchen, to crush the rebellions, but they only obtained limited success.
 The biggest revolt of the Miao people against Chinese rule in history started in 1854, and ravaged the region until finally put down in 1873.
 In 1856, an attempt to regain Nanjing was defeated and the Panthay Rebellion broke out in Yunnan.